 These magnificent trees reach heights of up to 90 metres.

-Between Augusta, Pemberton and Walpole, WA, a continuous chain of national parks and nature reserves protect vast swathes of pristine wilderness.
+Between Augusta, Pemberton and Walpole, a continuous chain of national parks and nature reserves protect vast swathes of pristine wilderness.

 Karri Forests Travel Highlights

 - Climb one of the fire lookout trees – the Gloucester Tree, Bicentennial Tree and Diamond Tree have metal rungs spiralling up their trunks.
 The tallest is the Bicentennial Tree, at 75m high.
 The climb is scary, but the views over the forest canopy make it more than worth while!

 - Walpole’s Tinglewood trees and the Valley of the Giants Treetop Walk

 - Canoe the Frankland River – an easy and peaceful paddle from Nornalup into through of the towering karri forest takes you to Monastery Landing, the perfect spot for a picnic.